-Dr. Maggie Horn’s research agenda focuses on understanding the multifactorial experience in patients with musculoskeletal pain by leveraging secondary data from claims, administrative, clinical outcomes, and registry data sources.
-She has a particular interest in developing sustainable and scalable processes to collect patient-reported outcome measures and clinical data through the EHR to undertake research and quality improvement projects and develop data analytics platforms.
+Maggie Horn, DPT, MPH, PhD focuses on understanding the multifactorial experience in patients with musculoskeletal pain by leveraging secondary data from claims, administrative, clinical outcomes, and registry data sources.
+Dr. Horn is developing sustainable and scalable processes to collect patient-reported outcome measures and clinical data through the EHR to undertake research and quality improvement projects and develop data analytics platforms.

 Dr. Horn is scientifically trained as a Rehabilitation Scientist and Epidemiologist and clinically trained as a Physical Therapist.
 Her current research and collaborations are focused on leveraging clinically collected data from the EHR to